 PRAGMATIC ETHICS - THE WORLDVIEW

 The worldview of atheistic materialism directly relates to the theory of pragmatic relativism.
-If everything in the universe is physical and the supernatural does exist, then the spiritual has no effect on the physical world we experience.
+If everything in the universe is physical and the supernatural does not exist, then the spiritual has no effect on the physical world we experience.
 This means no God, but it also means no human soul, no afterlife, no thought, no feeling, and no consciousness.
 If we appear to feel or think something, it is merely a physiological reaction to stimuli.

 The philosophical application of this is that humanity’s value, identity, and character have no innate worth and are not imbued by a Creator.
 We are simply physical beings interacting with the world.
 We are defined by the effect our actions have on other physical entities.
 Ethics takes on a great importance, then, since ethics is the standard by which we (should) interact with the world around us.